 The most common symptom is a firm subcutaneous swelling at the site of the injection, there may also be ulceration.
 If you notice a lump at the site of a recent injection, see your veterinarian.

 Your veterinarian will perform a complete physical examination and obtain a medical history from you.
-A biopsy will be taken which will be sent to a laboratory for examination.

 Vaccine-associated sarcomas are fast growing and very invasive.
 Removal involves a wide margin or amputation of the limb.